This is part of a series about tuning the diatonic harmonica

 It takes time.
 Don’t aim for completing the task in one sitting.
 Tune it and the come back to it to double-check.

 Play the octave harder for a moment.
-If the beats disappear, the lower note is tuned too high.
+If the beats disappear, the lower of the two notes is tuned too high.
 If nothing happens or the beats get worse, the lower note is too low.
 That will give you the information to decide which note to tune and in what direction.
 Obviously, if you just tuned a reed using some reference, don’t adjust that reed, rather adjust the other note in the octave split.

 Make small changes to each reed and recheck often.
 Higher reeds require surprisingly little work to change pitch.